 What is the best life insurance for seniors?

 As for which type of life insurance is the best for you, that depends on your situation.
-Lets look at a few examples of when each type of life insurance is the best choice.
+Let's look at a few examples of when each type of life insurance is the best choice.

 If you have outstanding debts:

-- If you have a debt, like a mortgage, that your spouse or children will inherit, consider buying term life insurance.
-Your beneficiary can use the term life insurance payout to pay down the debt after your death.
+- If you have a debt, like a mortgage, that your spouse or children will inherit, consider buying term insurance.
+Your beneficiary can use the term insurance payout to pay down the debt after your death.

 If you want to allocate funds for your funeral: